Several history-related groups meet in Otford and in the Darent Valley. You will find information about these and other related activities below:

 The Otford Heritage Centre has now closed, following its merger with APCT.

 Heritage collaborates for the future

-After lengthy discussions, the Archbishop’s Palace Conservation Trust and the Otford Heritage Centre have reached agreement on a programme of close collaboration which, it is intended, will lead to a merger of the two organisations in due course.
-In the short term it opens the way for the museum to achieve accredited status.
+In early 2021 it was announced, the Archbishop’s Palace Conservation Trust and the Otford Heritage Centre reached agreement on a programme of close collaboration which has led to a merger of the two organisations In the short term it opens the way for the museum to achieve accredited status.
 Much of the preparatory work on accreditation has been carried out over the past six months and the formal application will be made shortly.
 The next step will be a complete review and cataloguing of the collection of objects on display in the Otford Heritage Centre and those in storage in various locations in the Village.
 The long-term intention is that the collection will be displayed in the Palace, in the ground floor space of the conserved and refurbished North West Tower.
 The two organisations are also planning an outreach programme that will enable schools in the Darent Valley and London to access the objects in the collection, supported by educational materials and talks by local historians.